dmbarbour/glas/README.md

 # Glas Language

-Glas is an imperative, object-oriented, concurrent, purely functional language.
-Programs are expressed imperatively with linear objects, transparent futures, and explicit threads.
-The resulting computations are deterministic, interactive, pure, and cacheable.
-Glas will detect potential deadlock at compile time.

-Interactions in Glas are generally modeled as data structures containing unassigned futures.
-For example, it is possible to model a question-answer list where later questions are incrementally computed based on previous answers.
-This list would serve a similar role as a 'rendezvous'.
-A channel is simply an output-only or input-only list where the tail is deferred.

-This model of interaction is very convenient for [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface).
-We can simply render the structure to the user.
-Alternative views can be supported via lenses (editable projections).
-Multiple users and background effects can be supported by partitioning a larger interactive data structure.
-Real-time systems can be supported using frames and timeouts.

-Direct manipulation interfaces lower the artifical barriers between UI and API.
-For example, it is feasible for end-users to compose 'applications', wiring outputs from one as inputs to another.
-They can also peek within the application to observe what's happening, using similar graphical projections.

-Ultimately, one motive of Glas is to give more control of software to end users.
-Other aspects of Glas design also support this vision, especially the module system.
-However, Glas is also intended to be safe, efficient, and effective for programming low-level and mission-critical systems.
-To that end, Glas supports flexible static analysis, and types to construct statically-allocated hard real-time programs.
+Glas is a purely functional language with transparent futures, programmed in an imperative and object-oriented style.
+Glas leverages futures to model pass-by-reference parameters and interactive computations.
+Objects build upon pass-by-reference with a dash of syntactic sugar.

+Glas is designed to support [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface).
+Transparent futures are an essential aspect of this, enabling interactions to be modeled as simple data structures.
+Glas is ultimately intended for end-user programming and lightweight sharing of software artifacts.
+These features would build upon the direct manipulation interfaces and functional purity.

+Glas is intended to be a full-spectrum language, with good performance and access to hardware acceleration via FPGA, GPGPU, and cloud computing.
+To support this without violating purity, Glas will support rich static analysis and flexible annotations.

 See [design](docs/GlasDesign.md) document for details.